lyttelgeek/DisplaySignalCounts/README.md

 #  Quick Start

 1. Connect your display panel or programmable speaker to the circuit network.
+2. Set a signal condition.
-2. In a display message or alert message, type:
+3. In a display message or alert message, type a placeholder:

 ```
 [ ]
 ```

 #  Placeholders